TMaccor/Data-Products-Assignment-2-Shiny-App/README.md

 It is available at  https://thruinin.shinyapps.io/RMS_Titanic_Survivors/

-Its R source code is available on this GitHub repo.
+Its R source code is available on this GitHub repo --go to FILES folder.
-Only 1 file "App.R" was created  (no separate ui.R and server.R files)
+Only 1 file "App.R" was created  (no separate ui.R and server.R files).
+App.R filename:  *app (with ALL CLASES Included).R*

 The pitch presentation made with RStudio Presenter explaining the app is avalilable here: http://rpubs.com/Thruinin/599753